 It is not a fight, neither is it an adverse event.
 Therefore approach every situation and step of the process as amicably as possible.
 They are not your enemy.
 It is for the good of the business.
 Right?

 Once the whole process is completed, ensure that all that needs to be done is completed.
 This includes filing all the paperwork, transferring all related accounts, and removal of partner’s name from all documents.
 Stay professional to avoid complications later.

 Before using a business purchase loan to buy out a business partner, the partners will need to agree on how much the business is worth.
 On starting the business you and your partner will have agreed to a shareholder agreement and it should have terms laid out in the event that a partner buyout were to occur.

 The shareholder’s agreement should serve as a road map as you and your partner navigate your way over the course of a buyout, but in reality this will not always be the case.
 Some of the terms might be outdated and no longer relevant, particularly if you haven’t reviewed the shareholder agreement as you’ve grown.
-Ultimately both partners will have a view on how much the business is worth and it might be that you’re required to seek an independent valuation if you are to agree how much the business is worth.
+Ultimately, both partners will have a view on how much the business is worth and it might be that you’re required to seek an independent valuation if you can’t agree how much the business is worth.

-Are Partner Buyout Loans As Easy To Achieve as Other Types of Business Loan?
+Are Partner Buyout Loans as Easy to Achieve as Other Types of Business Loan?

 That’s not to say it can’t be achieved though.
 Particularly if the underlying numbers of your revenue and profit are strong.